chimmelb/connect-lesson/README.md

 > While performing all these tasks as the root user on the account, a proper IAM user (with MFA login) would have been better.

-### AWS Connect

 The basic setup of this project was acheived in the web consoles, setting up AWS Connect and a new Lambda function.
 See this diagram for a visual:

 ![system diagram](connect-flow.drawio.png)

+### Lambda

 I started with the Lambda function so that could be imported into Connect.
 DynamoDB would be added next, no problem to write that in Javascript.
-Final function is in this repository, (lambda.js)[lambda.js]
+Final function is in this repository, [lambda.js](https://github.com/chimmelb/connect-lesson/blob/main/lambda.js)

 > Connect lambda did not like an async() function, it required the callback style for me.
 Is that normal?

+### AWS Connect

 The default number on the Connect instance was configured to start with a new custom flow.